cosmicCode42/Armings-Fellowship-MP1/README.md

 #### Images

+I made use of character images to give a clear idea of each character's appearance, as well as progress bars to show the character's comparative strengths in several areas (known as 'stats').
 The hero image, icons, and each of the character images are taken from a commissioned art piece made of the characters in question.

 ## Planning